sage-code/maj/verbs.md

 **examples:**

-* jo leru = I read
+* io leru = I read
 * tu xaku = you study
 * su muka = he works

-## Negative

-In Maj any verb cab ve negated in two ways: Using preposition or suffix "pa".

-* jo pa leru = I do not read
-* jo leru'pa = I do not read

 ## Affirmative

 The affirmative is usually build without preposition or suffix, but sometimes it is:

-* ia jo leru = yes I read
-* jo leru'ia = I do read
+* si io leru'ia = yes I'm playing
+* si su joku'ia = yes he is playing

 Close to afirmative is preposition "iko" = still, or verb "kotu" = to continue.

-* jo iko leru  = I still read
+* io ynkh leru = I still read indeed
-* jo kotu sh leru = I continue to read
+* io kotu sh leru = I continue to read

+## Negative

+In Maj any verb cab ve negated in two ways: Using preposition or suffix "pa".

+* io pa leru'ia = I do not read now
+* ia io leru'pa = now I do not read

+## Conditional

+An action that was not executed because whatever reason is represented with suffix "re"

+re <= rego = regret

+* io leru're da su mi lexu'pa = I would have read but he didn't let me
+* io pa leru'be poi su mi lexu'pa = I have not read because he do not let me

 ## Verb conjugation